Franciscans International: History

 1997: FI, with Dominicans for Justice and Peace, opens an office in Geneva, Switzerland, where the Human Rights Commission (HRC) of the UN is located.
 Its focus is on the promotion and protection of human rights: civil, cultural, economic, political and social.
 Br.
 John Quigley OFM is the Director and Alessandra Aula the first advocacy officer.

-1999: The Conference of the Franciscan Family (CFF) approves the new “FI Charter” and assumes its role as sponsor.
+1999: The Conference of the Franciscan Family (CFF) approves the new "FI Charter" and assumes its role as sponsor.
 The CFF appoints 13 men and women to the new FI international board of directors (IBD).
 The CFF abolish ‘membership dues’ stating that all Franciscans belong to FI and that each branch of the FF should contribute to the running costs of the organization.

 2000: The FI board meets annually and aligns FI with its new ‘FI Charter’ under the direction of Fr.
 David B. Couturier OFM Cap, who was elected president of the first IBD.

 2001: The CFF writes a letter to the international Franciscan Family, asking for their participation and support for the work of FI.

-2003: The CFF appoints a second international board of directors, at their first meeting in Maryknoll Seminary in New York Sr. Denise Boyle fmdm, is elected president.
+2003: The CFF appoints a second international board of directors, at their first meeting in Maryknoll Seminary in New York, and Sr. Denise Boyle FMDM is elected president.

 2004, November: Fr.
 John Quigley OFM is appointed executive director for a three-year term with responsibility for the New York and Geneva offices.

 2005: Through a generous grant from the OFM Capuchins Conference of the United States, FI establishes an Africa Desk to address issues of HIV and AIDS, peacemaking and conflict resolution.
 Br.
 Mike Perry, OFM is given responsibility for the implementation of the Africa Desk programme out of the New York office.
 The Anglican First and Third Order Franciscans formally join the CFF as FI sponsors.
 A partnership is established with the Marist Foundation for International Solidarity (FMSI); who will work with FI out of the Geneva office.

 2006: The CFF appoints a third international board of directors.
 Fr.
 John Celichowski OFM Cap is elected president.